Community

 Other questions from the community

-Main occupation instead of secondary occupation
+From main occupation to secondary occupation

 Unfortunately!
 Our community is currently only open to people who are starting a trial period on Dexxter